To view more artwork by Katrina Slack,

 All photos by KATRINA SLACK

-In light of the current situation viewing of the artwork in the gallery is by appointment only.
-Contact firstname.lastname@example.org to arrange commissions, purchases or gallery viewing.
+Coast Gallery is currently closed.
+Contact email@example.com to arrange commissions, purchases or gallery viewing.

 Katrina has lived in St Ives for the past 19 years.
 Like many she was drawn to the area for its unique light and sense of space.
 Like her life, her work is eclectic; she is inspired both by her environment and her experience.
 Having originally trained as a photo-journalist, much of her work is photographic whilst her experience of working in the music industry resulted in the incorporation of lyrics and music into her showcases.